Consumers

 You’ve tried everything to avoid going to court, but nothing has worked?

-If the amount at stake $15,000 or less, you can take legal action against the merchant in Small Claims Court.
+If the amount at stake is $15,000 or less, you can take legal action against the merchant in Small Claims Court.
 If the amount is higher, you can go to another court.
 The court to choose depends on the amount of your claim.

 When a problem arises, you usually have three years to take legal action.
 This deadline is called prescription.